 Every year in European Union the road accidents cause over 40,000 fatalities and 1 million injuries; over the social problems, economic damages are caused.

 In a first estimate of European Union the damage amount about to 160 billion euros per year.

-One of the objectives declared by European Commission, as reported in the White Paper on transport policy (European Commission 2001), is to reduce the road accidents of 50 % between 2000 and 2010.
+One of the objectives declared by European Commission, as reported in the White Paper on transport policy (European Commission, 2001), is to reduce the road accidents of 50 % between 2000 and 2010.

-As regards Italy, the 2003 ISTAT data show 225,141 accidents, 6,015 fatalities and 318,961 injuries.
+As regards Italy, the data (ISTAT, 2005b) show 225,141 accidents, 6,015 fatalities and 318,961 injuries.
 In Campania the registered accidents are over 9,400 and they caused 347 fatalities and over 14,000 injuries.
-Table at the end of this page reports accident data subdivided by province.

-The ISTAT specifies that the registered data are probably underestimated for several reasons: are registered only accidents that caused damage to people and only fatalities that occurred within 30 days by accident; many accidents
+Table 18 reports accident data subdivided by province.
+The ISTAT specifies that the registered data are probably underestimated for several reasons: are registered only accidents that caused damage to people and only fatalities that occurred within 30 days by accident; many accidents with light injuries are not declared.